 - Yoga or Tai Chi: Find a serene spot within the park and introduce your children to the calming practice of yoga or tai chi.
 These activities not only promote physical fitness and flexibility but also encourage mindfulness and connection with nature.

 Remember to prioritize safety during all activities.
 Dress appropriately for the weather, apply sunscreen, bring insect repellent, and adhere to park guidelines.
 Encouraging your children to stay active and engage in physical activities while visiting Haleakalā National Park will not only contribute to their overall health but also deepen their appreciation for nature and the outdoors.

 Make a Tour of It!

-With everything settled for you ahead of time, your children can not only experience a majestic Hawaiian sunrise but also not have to hike the entire way!
-Not to mention all of the things they will learn.
+With everything settled for you ahead of time, your children can experience a majestic Hawaiian sunrise and not have to hike the entire way!
+Not to mention all of the things they will learn (NPS).

 What to Pack!